Washington Trails Association

 Washington Trails Association (WTA) is a non-profit organization that advocates protection of hiking trails and wilderness, conducts trail maintenance, and promotes hiking in Washington state.
-Their principal values emphasize the benefits nature can have on the mind and body, the willingness people have to protect the trails they love, and the importance of ensuring that the outdoors is made accessible to all.
+Their principal values emphasize the benefits of nature, the willingness of hikers to protect trails and the importance of ensuring that the outdoors is made accessible.
 Its offices are currently located on the corner of Second and Cherry in Downtown Seattle.

 History

-WTA first began with publishing Signpost, a grassroots magazine started in 1966 by the late guidebook author Louise Marshall.
-The late hiking guidebook author Ira Spring is also notable to WTA's history, who was a member of the Board of Directors from 1982 until he died in 2003.
-WTA still publishes a magazine for hikers, now under the name, Washington Trails.
-There is also now an online website where guides to hikes and trail damage reports can be found.
+WTA first began with the publication of Signpost, a grassroots magazine started in 1966 by guidebook author Louise Marshall.
+Hiking guidebook author Ira Spring was a member of the Board of Directors from 1982 until he died in 2003.
+WTA still publishes a magazine for hikers, now under the name Washington Trails.
+There is also now a website where hiking guides and trail damage reports can be found.

 In 1993, WTA's former executive director, the late Greg Ball, launched the organization's volunteer trail maintenance program, completing 250 hours of trail work on public lands.
 Between 1995 and 2005, the hours of trail maintenance were reported to be around 500,000.
 In 2016, WTA logged 150,000 hours of trail maintenance by 4,700 volunteers on National Parks, National Forest, and state lands.
-As of 2017, Jill Simmons took on the leading role of CEO and continued the work of protecting the trails.
+In 2017, Jill Simmons became CEO and continued the work of protecting the trails.
+The current CEO, Jaime Loucky, joined WTA in 2020.

 Trail work

 WTA volunteers work on both backcountry and front-country trails.
-WTA partnered with Washington State and Recreation Commission to make the Hardy Ridge trail system, located in Beacon Rock State Park, functional for backcountry hikers, mountain bikers, and equestrians by 2006.
-Trail work was also performed on the front-country trail named Margaret's Way, located on Squak Mountain.
-Contributors to this project include Washington Trails Association and the Issaquah Alps Trail Club, as well as King County Parks.
+WTA partnered with the Washington State and Recreation Commission to make the Hardy Ridge trail system in Beacon Rock State Park functional for backcountry hikers, mountain bikers, and equestrians by 2006.
+Trail work was also performed on the front-country trail Margaret's Way, located on Squak Mountain.
+Contributors to this project included the Washington Trails Association, the Issaquah Alps Trail Club, and King County Parks.